Winter biking: advances and challenges

 Suzanne Lareau

-In Montréal, according to the Eco-Counter automated counting system, there was a 159% increase in the number of cyclists during the months of January and February between 2015 and 2017.
-And the cold doesn’t stop us!
-In 2017, 65% of winter cyclists pedalled on the coldest day of the year – when the temperature hit -24 oC.
-But we can still do better!
-While 13% of cyclists pedal year-round in Montréal, this percentage climbs to 20% in Ottawa.
+In Montreal, thanks to the Éco Compteur network of automatic counters, we're talking about an increase of 159 % in the number of cyclists during the months of January and February between 2015 and 2017.
+And the cold doesn't stop us!
+In 2017, 65 % of winter cyclists pedaled on the coldest day, at -24 oC.
+But we can still be better!
+While 13 % of cyclists cycle summer and winter in Montreal, the proportion climbs to 20 % in Ottawa.

-The more people bike during the winter, the more people will talk about it – particularly if the bike network is better maintained.
-After some hesitation, the removal of snow on 45 kilometers of bike paths separated from car traffic was integrated into the activities of snow removal teams.
-With the anticipated deployment of new maintenance equipment equipped with rotary sweepers and brine sprayers in the central Montréal boroughs, the popularity of winter biking should continue to grow.
+The more people do it, the more people talk about it, and there's no doubt that this is strongly encouraged by better maintenance of the bicycle network.
+After some hesitation, snow removal on the 45 kilometers of lanes separated from motorized traffic has been integrated into the operations of snow removal crews in Montreal.
+With the anticipated deployment of new maintenance machines equipped with rotary brooms and brine sprayers in Montreal's central boroughs, the growth in winter cycling is set to continue.

-The issue over the coming years will also be to extend the famous white network.
-However, even if part of this network is made accessible year-round, bike lanes without physical separation from car lanes often become areas where snow is simply piled up before cleaning and loading operations.
-This idea of extending bike paths that can be maintained all year long is one of the focal points of Montréal’s Express Bike Network, which should be unveiled shortly.
-We can hardly wait!
-This urban development concept providing for winter maintenance is gaining ground not only in Montréal, but virtually everywhere.
-This was the approach of the City of Laval, with the facilities it recently installed.
-It is also the case in Québec City, which integrated this principle into its Vision des déplacements à vélo.
-In Gatineau, the municipal administration just publicly presented different scenarios for the winter maintenance of the bike network.
-A final plan will be implemented in 2019-2020.
+The challenge over the next few years will also be to further increase the famous white network.
+Even if they are in theory part of this four-season network, bike lanes without physical separation from car lanes often become areas where snow is simply piled up before cleaning and loading operations.
+This idea of increasing the mileage of bike lanes that can be maintained year-round is one of the central elements of the future Bicycle express network to be unveiled shortly.
+We can't wait!
+The idea of planning winter maintenance is gaining ground in Montreal, but it's also spreading just about everywhere.
+The City of Laval has already taken this approach, with its recently implemented facilities.
+It's also the case in Quebec City, which has incorporated the principle into its Vision of bicycle travel.
+In Gatineau, the municipal administration has just publicly presented different scenarios for winter maintenance of the bicycle network.
+A definitive plan will be put in place in 2019-2020.

 Suzanne Lareau